SolaceLabs/solace-ai-connector/docs/logging.md

 ```

 This configuration:
-- creates a root logger that catches all unhandled log messages from any module at WARN or higher.
+- Creates a root logger that catches all unhandled log messages from any module at WARN or higher

-- routes all qualifying log messages to both console and a rotating log file
+- Routes all qualifying log messages to both console and a rotating log file

-- a main application logger (`solace_ai_connector`) that captures INFO level logs specifically from the (`solace_ai_connector`) module
+- Defines a main application logger (`solace_ai_connector`) that captures INFO level logs specifically from the `solace_ai_connector` module

-- a special debug logger (`sam_trace`) that can be enabled during development for detailed troubleshooting of data structures and internal operations.
+- Includes a special debug logger (`sam_trace`) that can be enabled during development for detailed troubleshooting of data structures and internal operations.
+To enable this logger, set its level to DEBUG.

 Note that, as demonstrated in the above example, environment variable substitution is supported with the syntax `${VAR_NAME, default_value}`.
+Users can use variable names of their choice; the application will look for these environment variables at runtime and substitute their values accordingly.
+If the environment variable is not set, the provided default value will be used.

-For additional logging configuration options and information on creating handlers, refer to the [Python logging documentation](https://docs.python.org/3/library/logging.config.html#configuration-file-format).
+For additional standard logging configuration options and information on creating handlers, refer to the [Python logging documentation](https://docs.python.org/3/library/logging.config.html#configuration-file-format).

-### Priority
+### Effective Log Level

-When configuring levels for different sections, the logger will prioritize the most specifc level.
-For example if you set the root logger to DEBUG but create a custom logger that points to `solace_ai_connector` at the INFO level, logs from `solace_ai_connector` at the DEBUG level will not be handled.
+When configuring levels for different loggers, the effective log level is determined by the most specific logger configuration in the hierarchy.
+For example, if you set the root logger to DEBUG but create a custom logger for `solace_ai_connector` at the INFO level, the effective log level for the `solace_ai_connector` module will be INFO.
+This means DEBUG level logs from `solace_ai_connector` will not be handled, as they fall below the effective log level.

 ### Structured Logging

-Structured logging outputs log messages in JSON format.
+Structured logging outputs log messages in JSON format, making them easier to parse, search, and analyze in log aggregation systems.
 This project supports structured logging via the [python-json-logger](https://github.com/nhairs/python-json-logger) library.

-To enable JSON logging, define a formatter as in this example and apply it to your chosen handlers:
+To enable JSON logging, define a formatter which uses `class=pythonjsonlogger.jsonlogger.JsonFormatter` and apply it to your chosen handlers:

 ```ini
 [formatters]